awsdocs/aws-go-developer-guide/doc_source/cloudtrail-example-lookup-events.rst

    :dedent: 0
    :language: go

-Get the names of the trail,
+Get the name of the trail,
 and whether to display the event.
 If the trail name is missing,
 display an error message and exit.